OSU-Cascades-CS331-Spring-2024/programming-assignment-1-search-Autoro/README.md

 Average Maintained: 5.2
 Optimal Solutions: 7
 ```
 A*'s stats are overall much better than the other searches.
 While it discovered most cities in the map, it had to expand considerably less to find a solution.
 This meant that it had more nodes left unexpanded in its frontier.
-As a big surprise to me in the end, A* did not find the most optimal solutions.
-I expected it to be tied with UCS, but it seems to have failed on one search.
+Surprisingly, A* did not find the most optimal solutions.
+I expected there to be a tie between A* and UCS, but A* seems to have failed to find an optimal search in one case.

 ## Summary
 A* not being the most optimal search algorithm for this assignment was surprising.
-However, after checking some of the coordinates for cities in the map, I suspect it's due to the coordinates being considerably off (e.g. the coordinates for Brest point to the middle of the ocean).
-Since A* is an informed search, it relied on those coordinates to be accurate to perform optimally.
+However, after checking some of the coordinates for cities in the map, I suspect it's due to some, if not all, the coordinates being considerably off (e.g. the coordinates for Brest point to the middle of the ocean).
+Since A* is an informed search, it relies on those coordinates being accurate to perform optimally.